timvideos/getting-started/Ideas.md

  * [Tasks in the **Streaming System Website** project](https://github.com/timvideos/getting-started/issues?labels=website)

-Repository for actually deploying a live streaming system consisting of a flumotion setup and website.
+Repository for deploying a live streaming system, consisting of a flumotion setup and website.

-#### The streaming system including a django based website, shell script set up scripts and Python watchdog code.
+#### The streaming system including a django-based website, shell script setup scripts and Python watchdog code.

 <br>
 <br>